cambragol/Fallout-Sonora-English/readme.txt

 data_dayglow
 ------------------------------------------------------

-This folder contains the full English text for the Dayglow DLC, as well as english interface graphics.
+This folder contains the full English text for both the vanilla game and the Dayglow DLC, as well as english interface graphics.
+Further it contains the full content of the DLC .dat from Nevada Band

 ------------------------------------------------------
 data_script_patch
 ------------------------------------------------------

-This folder contains fixed scripts for both vanilla 1.14 and Dayglow 1.14.
-The fixes are for dialogues (corresponding dialogue files are already included in data and data_dayglow), quests and some features.
+This folder contains the full English text for both the vanilla game and the Dayglow DLC, as well as english interface graphics.
+Further it contains the full content of the DLC .dat from Nevada Band.
+This folder also contains fixed scripts for both vanilla 1.14 and Dayglow 1.14.
+The fixes are for dialogues, quests and some features.
 There is also a modified AI.txt that handles the enhanced combat taunts to include both Spanish and translated Spanish versions (for use with the Hot-blooded Trait)

 ------------------------------------------------------
 BIS_mapper